Lactose Intolerance - some useful notes and list of foods

 - Coffee whitener, milk substitutes (but some brands contain lactose – check the label)

-Lactose intolerance can be managed by taking a natural lactase enzyme supplement.
+Lactose intolerance can be managed by taking a capsule of Lactosolv®, a natural lactase enzyme supplement, before enjoying a drink of milk or a meal containing dairy products.